 Parental School Choice Options in Palm Beach County

-The list of schools will be available April 3, 2017.
 Applications will be accepted from April 3, 2017 through May 5, 2017.
 Parent(s)/Legal Guardian(s) may apply online at www.mypbchoiceapp.com.
 Late applications will not be accepted.
 The results of controlled open enrollment assignments will be available May 31, 2017.

 Frequently Asked Questions (FAQs)